digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Previously denoted chip B Id'd as Zentel A3S56D40GTP -50L

-Unfortunately the markers on chip C were not readable in the FCC pictures.
-Returning to the test router, high resolution pictures were taken and blown up to Id chip.
+Unfortunately, the markers on chip C were not readable in the FCC pictures.
+Returning to the test router, high-resolution pictures were taken and blown up to Id chip.

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/cfeon_chip_id.jpg)